Frequently Asked Questions

 The Reproductive Justice Story Project has no operating budget.
 It relies on the generosity of friends and supporters to cover web & survey hosting and the cost of print materials.
 Donations are always welcome by e-transfer to email@example.com if you'd like to help keep things going!

-You can help spread the word about the project by sharing & engaging with our posts on social media.
+The biggest way to show support and spread the word about the project is to share & engage with posts on social media.

 We would like to respectfully acknowledge that the land on which The Reproductive Justice Story Project is based in Tkaronto (Toronto) is the traditional territory of the Wendat, the Anishnaabek, Haudenosaunee, Métis, and the Mississaugas of the New Credit.
 We acknowledge the intergenerational impacts of settler-colonial violence and their implications on Indigenous reproductive health, rights, and justice - historically and into the present day.